nand6m/Emotion-detection-from-real-time-video/README.md

 keras

 Use Conda package manager to manage environment,
-Once environment is setup, use "pythonw emotions.py" to view results.
+Once environment is setup, use "python emotions.py" to view results.